 Images & Action Buttons

 Action buttons enable you to add a maximum of 3 call to actions to your messaging.
 You can access this by clicking on the Buttons icon in the messaging tab.
 Action Buttons are supported with 50+ version chrome browsers.
 You can also add a small icon to the action buttons, adding visual context to the action.
-You can also specify the redirection url, the user will be taken to that page, when he clicks on the action button.
-If you do not mention the redirection url, nothing happens on user click on action button.
+You can also specify the redirection URL, the user will be taken to that page when he clicks on the action button.
+If you do not mention the redirection URL, nothing happens on user click on the action button.
 While action button text is mandatory, icon and redirection url are optional.
-You can add up to a maximum of 2 action buttons in a push message.
+You can add up to a maximum of 2 action buttons in a push message as web push setting as action button is by default added by the browser.

 Do reach out to firstname.lastname@example.org in case you are facing any issues